-1 The Bus Alarm LED and Bus Alarm contact are enabled for Fuse/Breaker alarms as the factory default setting; all other alarms must be enabled in the appropriate setup page of the web utility by selecting the "Activate Alarm Form C Contact" check box for each alarm.
-2 All channel relays will be open if Bus Voltage is <6V, and recover for Bus Voltage >8V
+1 The Bus Alarm LED and Bus Alarm contact are enabled for Fuse alarms as the factory default setting; all other alarms must be enabled in the appropriate setup page of the web utility by selecting the "Activate Alarm Form C Contact" check box for each alarm.

-3 The channel may be user configured to disable the output for an Over-current Alarm
+2 The channel may be user configured to disable the output for an Over-current Alarm

-4 Use the web interface to configure each alarm input to trigger either Bus A, B or both alarm contacts
+$^{^3}$ Use the web interface to configure each alarm input to trigger either Bus A, B or both alarm contacts

-2. Enter the IP address of the panel in the address field of your browser as shown.
+- 1. Launch a web browser. - Enter the IP address of the panel in the address field of the browser as shown.